-In the event of a COVID positive test in school we would ask all parents of those pupils in the class affected, to take their child for a PCR test.
-We understand that some parents may be concerned about sending in their child before they received the result of their PCR test or whilst there may be a case of COVID in their child’s class.
 The government is clear that they expect all pupils to attend school unless they test positive or have COVID symptoms (or are too ill from another illness to attend school).
 Therefore if a parent makes the decision not to send their child to school until their PCR test result is known or until the COVID case is finished, the absence will be recorded as unauthorised.
 Whilst we have to follow the government guidelines, we understand that every family has their unique circumstances.
 Therefore, please do keep us updated so we can work with you in these difficult times.

 Hygiene is still very important and so our hygiene protocols are still in place as follows: